AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 [Link to the Bookmark manager README file and its diagram](https://github.com/AdrienFabre/bookmark_manager)

+---
+----- Here is how I would draw a model to anchore my learnings. -----

 I personaly really like to diagram as it really helps my understanding of things, for example, here the understanding of MVC:

 ![MVC-diagram-with-details](readme_images/MVC-diagram-with-details.jpg)